MimiLeinbach/Bolt-Hackathon/README.md

 ## Narrative

 Jess, the go-to planner in her friend group, is done juggling spreadsheets.
 She opens the app, creates a trip, adds trip name, dates, and starts entering activities that all her friends have already agreed on during the last potluck.
 After 2–3 entries, she invites friends via link or email.
-Alex, who’s busy at work, joins from the link, immediately sees the trip’s essentials: who’s coming, the exact dates, and the latest plan for cabins, hikes, and shared dinners, and adds his favorite hike.
+Alex, who's busy at work, joins from the link, immediately sees the trip's essentials: who's coming, the exact dates, and the latest plan for cabins, hikes, and shared dinners, and adds his favorite hike.
 Everyone contributes—no confusion, no stress

 ---